Load the required packages and additional functions

 library(mixgb)

-params <- list(max_depth = 3, subsample = 0.7, nthread = 2)
+<- list(max_depth = 3, subsample = 0.7, nthread = 2)

-cv.results <- mixgb_cv(data = impdata_het, nrounds = 100,
+params <- mixgb_cv(data = impdata_het, nrounds = 100,

-xgb.params = params, verbose = FALSE)
+cv.results xgb.params = params, verbose = FALSE)

-imp_gb <- mixgb(data = impdata_het, m = 10, maxit = 10, nrounds = cv.results$best.nrounds)
+<- mixgb(data = impdata_het, m = 10, maxit = 10, nrounds = cv.results$best.nrounds)

-data_gb <- bind_rows(impdata_het,imp_gb, .id = '.imp')
+imp_gb <- bind_rows(impdata_het,imp_gb, .id = '.imp')

-data_gb$'.imp' <- as.numeric(data_gb$'.imp') - 1
+data_gb $'.imp' <- as.numeric(data_gb$'.imp') - 1

 After checking the convergence of all the imputation methods,via traceplots, we proceed to estimate the treatment effect with the ATE_estimation() function, were it is required to specify the variable Iscore to evaluate the treatment effect on each group.

-imp_datasets <- list(imp_sep,imp_y,imp_iy,imp_rf,imp_gb)
+<- list(imp_sep,imp_y,imp_iy,imp_rf,imp_gb)

-n_analysis <- c("MICE (separated)",
+imp_datasets <- c("MICE (separated)",

 "MICE (interaction)",